CrudeText/CrudeText/README.md

 ## 📂 Repositories (a work in progress)

 You'll find things like:
+- Software integrating a complete workflow from raw 2D medical images to custom 3D files
 - Computer generated art
 - A tool for training neural networkd for seafloor classification
 - Sensor experiments with tiny machines (finalizing repo)